 There’s no way to be (or choose) happiness in this state.
 So, if you want to choose to be happier (regardless of your circumstances), then you must learn to (1) take control of your thoughts so that you don’t go straight into negativity mode, and (2) proactively pause and step back so that you don’t automatically react.

 Want to gain more control of your thoughts, increase mental resilience, and thereby drastically reduce stress while increasing confidence and control?
-Download 5-Minute Stress Solutions to do exactly that:
+Be sure that you download 5-Minute Stress Solutions:

 What It Means to Be Happy